 The Organisation's grants are intended to strengthen the Jewish community and thereby enhance its contributions to society in the UK and elsewhere.
 The Trustees believe that informed and engaged Jews, including Russian-speaking Jews, will contribute to the cultural enrichment of the Anglo-Jewish community and communities overseas, strengthen the Jewish people worldwide and support the betterment of humanity.
-They further believe that the exploration and dissemination of both Jewish and Russian-Jewish history and culture will contribute to the mutual understanding between peoples.
+They further believe that the exploration and dissemination of both Jewish and Russian-Jewish history and culture will contribute to the diversity of mankind and to the mutual understanding between peoples.